Permaculture Design Course

 The PDC is intended to produce graduate Permaculture designers, ready to apply their Permaculture knowledge in their own lives and to continue self-directed learning into their individual areas of interest.

 The extensive course material covers the whole design course curriculum within the context of urban & regional landscapes of cool temperate south-eastern Australia.
-The course pivots around a 3 hr, weekly class/presentation, with additional weekend classes, site visits and tours.
+The course pivots around a 3 hr, weekly class/presentation, with additional weekend classes, site visits and tours including two catered weekends away.
 The course also requires students to complete an individual project and a groups Permaculture Design project to demonstrate their learning throughout the course.

 This 100+ hour course is delivered by a range of passionate, professional Permaculture teachers and practitioners from urban and regional areas.